alphaJohnny/thinking-in-management/README.md

 # Contribute
 If we let impassionate, non-creative, non-growth minded individuals run this world, then what horrible place are we creating for our children.

-If you are a developer, a scientist, an engineer or just have a strong belief in yourself that you will be a great, honest, growth focused leader of people, then **please contribute your stories, your thinking, your concepts.**
+If you are a developer, a scientist, an engineer, an author, a manager with a strong belief in yourself as a great, honest, growth focused leader of people, then **please contribute your stories, your thinking, your concepts.**

+Here's a rough outline I worked out for this content [outline](https://github.com/alphaJohnny/thinking-in-management/blob/master/manuscript/_outline.md) but I am all open to suggestions.
+I have strong opinions, loosely held.

 Please request to be a contributor, or reach out to me at alphajohnny@icloud.com.